pkulchenko/fullmoon/README.md

 zip redbean.com .init.lua .lua/fullmoon.lua
 ```

-If your framework code is stored in a separate Lua file, make sure to
+If the application code is stored in a separate Lua file, as described above,
-place it inside the `.lua/` folder and zip that file as well.
+make sure to place it inside the `.lua/` folder and zip that file as well.

 ### Step 4: Run the server